 - Always give your BEST to your section and our class

 - If you miss a class, contact a friend (Learning Partner – have two) to find out what you missed or need to make up

 Up to 5 Daily Class Participation Points possible; not earned for the following:

-- Not Participating in Singing or Group Activity – 3
+- No Instrument, Not Participating in Singing or Group Activity – 3

 - Additional disruptive behavior/office referral = 0 for day